ChrisLinn/sw-proc-mng/sample-exam-solution-try.md

-# sample exam solution try
+# Sample exam solution try

 ## Part A – Short Answer Questions
 1. __What is the purpose of the Scrum Sprint Review, who is invited and when is it held during the Scrum life cycle?__